 The most straightforward depreciation method is straight-line depreciation.
 Under straight-line depreciation, the book value of an asset (less its salvage value, if any) can be depreciated evenly over some number of years.
 For example, if you had an asset with a book value of $1,000; no salvage value; and a ten-year depreciation horizon, you could claim $100 each year for ten years as a depreciation expense and tax deduction.

 The other three depreciation methods that we will discuss here - sum of the year's digits, declining balance, and MACRS - are all forms of "accelerated depreciation."
 Under accelerated depreciation systems, a larger proportion of the asset's book value is allowed to be depreciated in the earlier years of its use, with smaller proportions depreciated in later years of use.
 This allows the asset owner to enjoy a lower tax burden earlier in the asset's life.
 Other things being equal, this leads to higher profits in the years immediately following investment.
-Accelerated depreciation can substantially affect the value of an asset to its owner; we will see in Lesson 9 just how this re-allocation of tax burden and profits across the useful life of an asset increases the asset's lifetime benefit to its owner.
+Accelerated depreciation can substantially affect the value of an asset to its owner; we will see later just how this re-allocation of tax burden and profits across the useful life of an asset increases the asset's lifetime benefit to its owner.